 Are you looking to visit the Ajuy Caves on Fuerteventura?
 Keep reading to find out more!

-The Ajuy Caves were one of my favorite places I visited on Fuerteventura!
-From the black sands to the sound of the waves crashing against the rocks and echoing in the dark caves – I just loved the mystery of it all!
+The Ajuy Caves were one of my favorite places I visited in Fuerteventura!
+From the black sands to the sound of the waves crashing against the rocks and echoing in the dark caves, I just loved the mystery of it all!

-And, I highly recommend everyone heading to the island to pay them a visit and experience this for themselves!
+And I highly recommend everyone heading to the island visit them and experience this for themselves!

 To help out, this guide details a bit of the history of the Ajuy Caves (Cuevas de Ajuy) and how to visit them on a tour (and independently)!

-Did we miss anything you’d like to know before visiting the Ajuy Caves?
-Let us know in the comments!
+Did I miss anything you’d like to know before visiting the Ajuy Caves?
+Let me know in the comments!

 What are the Ajuy Caves (Cuevas de Ajuy)?

-The Ajuy Caves, called the Cuevas de Ajuy in Spanish, are a breathtaking geological formation on the western side of Fuerteventura, around 7km from the town of Pajara.
+The Ajuy Caves, called the Cuevas de Ajuy in Spanish, are a breathtaking geological formation on the western side of Fuerteventura, around 7km (4.3 miles) from the town of Pajara.